hcmlab/ssj/README.md

 We do not yet have a formal tutorial, however you can have a look at the "demo" module which implements a simple but functional SSJ pipeline.

 ### About
-The Social Signal Processing for Java/Android (SSJ) framework is beeing developed at the Lab for Human Centered Multimedia of the University of Augsburg.
-The authors or the framework are: <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/damian/">Ionut Damian</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/dietz/">Michael Dietz</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/_students/gaibler/">Frank Gaibler</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/_formerstudents/langerenken/">Daniel Langerenken</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/flutura/">Simon Flutura</a>.
+The Social Signal Processing for Java/Android (SSJ) framework is being developed at the Lab for Human Centered Multimedia of the University of Augsburg.
+The authors of the framework are: <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/damian/">Ionut Damian</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/dietz/">Michael Dietz</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/_students/gaibler/">Frank Gaibler</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/_formerstudents/langerenken/">Daniel Langerenken</a>, <a href="https://www.informatik.uni-augsburg.de/lehrstuehle/hcm/staff/flutura/">Simon Flutura</a>.

 SSJ has been inspired by the SSI (http://openssi.net) framework.
 SSJ is not a one-to-one port of SSI to Java, it is an approximation.
 Nevertheless, it borrows a lot of programming patterns from SSI and preserves the same vision for signal processing which makes SSI great.
 It than packages everything in a flexible, mobile friendly Java library which can be easily integrated into Android Apps.